lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 There were two professors of which I recognized one of them was Prof. Shalabh Bhatnagar (I2) (don't know about second professor).

 I1: Read my details from his laptop.
-Contained my btech, my work experience etc and asked me to confirm it ?
+It was about my btech, my work experience etc and asked me to confirm it ?

 Once the confirmation,